top of page

 (But you can expect to eat quite well for less than $5 per meal)

-*Refunds are understood to be totally at our discretion
+*Refunds are understood to be totally at our discretion.

 This is because funds are often quickly invested into reservations and other administrative work.